 - failure to rectify any non-conformance found against the FHCB as a result of surveillance assessment;

 - the finding of guilt against the FHCB in any legal action by the court;

 - loss of legal status of the FHCB in its country of origin;

 - involvement in any illegal activity; and

 - misuse of any certification and logo of products.

 An FHCB may appeal any decision of the IHRC within 14 working days after receiving the decision following the date of the letter.

 The appeal will be evaluated by a Technical Committee appointed by the IHRC.
-An appeal that fulfills the Technical Committee’s evaluation shall be presented to the Appeal Committee who shall decide on any reassessment, disapproval, revocation, delisting or any orders that do not comply with the application or recognition requirements.
-The Appeal Committee’s decisions are final, recorded, and will be notified in writing to the FHCB.
+An appeal that fulfills the Technical Committee’s evaluation shall be presented to the Appeal Committee which shall decide on any reassessment, disapproval, revocation, delisting, or any orders that do not comply with the application or recognition requirements.
+The Appeal Committee’s decisions are final, and recorded, and will be notified in writing to the FHCB.